drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-05 16:22_ What's the connection between "sling" and "slide", other than the connection through "swing" of playground equipment?
+Perhaps that connection is informative.

 _12-05 16:14_ Difference of "heave/sling the backpack up on the truck." "heave" if it travels in a straight line, "sling" if it travels in an arc?